avocolado/avn-bible/glossary.md

 ## Sandbox

-Games that center their gameplay on daytime cycles or a world map that the player can access to engage in a world event.
-There are story arcs that are only accessible at different points in the story, and/or different points in the day.
-These games are less linear than regular AVNs and give the players the freedom to explore the game world at their own pace.
+A genre that centers its gameplay on daytime cycles or a world map that the player can access to engage in a world event.
+There are often story arcs that are only accessible at different points in the story, and/or different points in the day.
+These games are less linear than regular AVNs and give the players the ability to explore the game world at their own pace.

-Games can have sandbox elements like free-roam events without being considered sandbox games as long as the gameplay remains mostly linear.
+Games can have sandbox elements like free-roam events without being considered sandbox games, as long as the gameplay remains mostly linear.

 ## Scripting